diyor28/djangots-rql/README.md

 [![npm](https://img.shields.io/npm/v/javascript-rql)](https://img.shields.io/npm/v/javascript-rql)
 [![Quality Gate Status](https://sonarcloud.io/api/project_badges/measure?project=javascript-rql&metric=alert_status)](https://sonarcloud.io/dashboard?id=javascript-rql)

-The django-rql is a simple and powerful library to transform javascript object to valid rql query string.
+The js-rql is a simple and powerful library to transform javascript object to valid rql query string.
 Supports queries of any complexity (any nesting).

 ## RQL

 RQL (Resource query language) is designed for modern application development.
 It is built for the web, ready for NoSQL, and highly extensible with simple syntax.
 This is a query language fast and convenient database interaction.
 RQL was designed for use in URLs to request object-style data structures.

+## Credit
+The code for this package is heavily inspired by [javascript-rql](https://www.npmjs.com/package/javascript-rql).

 [RQL Reference](https://connect.cloudblue.com/community/api/rql/)